Experiences of (re)learning skiing.

 When the sun hid behind the mountains, we started our last descent of the day.

 What a day!
-I thought while wondering what kind of stages will tomorrow bring.
+I thought while wondering what kind of stages would tomorrow bring.

 Stage 5: Pain

 Unfortunately, the first stage of the next day wasn't too good.
-My muscles ache as hell already when I was putting on the gear.
+My muscles ache like hell already when I was putting on the gear.
 Sitting in the gondola heading up, my entire body hurt, which only magnified when I set off skiing down.
-"I am falling apart," I was thinking, and started out slow again.
-Halfway down the first run, I was questioning how the heck am I going to survive the entire day.
+"I am falling apart," I thought, and started out slow again.
+Halfway down the first run, I questioned how the heck I would survive the entire day.
 But, a few rides later, the body was back in business, and I felt better than ever.

 Stage 6: Pleasure

 The rest of the day was an absolute blast.
 Yesterday's practice came into action, the skis (mostly) did what I asked them to do, and exploring all the different routes of the ski resort was entertaining till the end.
-Similarly to mountain biking, one was out in a beautiful environment, breathing clean air, having pure enjoyment from motion... great company, what's not to like.
+One was out in a beautiful environment, breathing fresh air, getting joyful from the movement, and great company.
+What's not to like?
 Time flew by, and the day was soon over.

 The sunset wasn't bad either.